 Falling off a horse is an experience that many riders, no matter their level of expertise, are likely to face at some point.
 It’s simply a part of horse riding; if you’re going to be a horse rider, you have to understand that there is always a risk that you might fall off your horse!
+Falling is an inevitable part of equestrian activities, and every rider should be prepared for it.
 Falls and accidents can happen to anyone, even the most seasoned professionals.
-However, there are all kinds of sayings and ‘rules’ about falling off, so let’s debunk some of the most commonly held myths and misconceptions about falling off a horse.
+However, there are all kinds of sayings and ‘rules’ about falling off, so let’s debunk some of the most common misconceptions about falling off a horse.

 We’ll dispel the most common myths about falling off, which often underpin all kinds of limiting beliefs and loss of confidence around riding.
 Whether you’re a happy hacker who enjoys exploring with your horse, or you’re a competitive rider out and about, changing your perception of falling off, can have a huge impact on how you feel and how much you enjoy riding your horse.
 Let’s dive in!